 It has been a long and difficult journey, but through reading the ideas of deep-thinking people, and more importantly examining the answers to philosophical questions for myself, I have been able to form a worldview that makes sense to me, feels honest and truthful, and gives meaning to my life.

 Christianity, for me, was a huge awakening.
 But it didn’t answer all of the questions that I had about the nature of God and reality.
-I discovered that Christians were unable to answer fundamental questions about the relationship between God and human beings.
-There were contradictions and confusions in the Christian worldview that I simply couldn’t ignore.
+I discovered that Christians were unable to answer fundamental questions about the nature of God’s being, the free will predicament, the problem of why anything exists at all, the way in which words communicate, why our thoughts arise, and many other questions which are the subject matter of philosophy.

-I ended up writing two books that expound what I have come to understand about God, and these books deal with those questions to which I have found Christians have no satisfying answers.
+In recent years, after returning to university to study Philosophy and Religion, I have written several books that expound what I have come to understand about God, and these books explore the compelling reasons for embracing Christianity, as well as those more philosophical questions to which I have found Christians have no satisfying answers.

 It is not my intention to in any way belittle the Christian faith.
 I have been a dedicated evangelical Christian in the past and made the Bible the focus of my life for many years, so I completely understand the passion with which Christians dedicate themselves to their faith.
-I also fully understand the fear Christians have of being drawn away from Jesus – that’s a fear I have felt myself on many occasions.
+I also fully understand the fear Christians have of being drawn away from Jesus – that’s a fear I have felt myself on many occasions, and continue to feel to this day.

-But for me, there are philosophical problems with the Christian worldview that are very significant.
-For instance, I have come to understand that God is in control of everything that happens, which is something a Christian cannot agree with as the whole Christian worldview hinges on freedom of the human will.
-This is a very significant problem and the implications are manifold.
+But for me, there are philosophical problems related to the Christian worldview that are very significant.
+For instance, I have come to understand that God is in control of everything that happens, which is something the majority of Christians disagree with because of what the Bible teaches about man’s rebelliion against God and that we are sinners in need of salvation.
+These are ideas that only really makes sense if we have free will.

-For a more in-depth look at my philosophical perspective and my arguments for and against Christianity, you are welcome to download my essay entitled An Almighty Predicament for free from the Essays page.
-Thank you for reading!
+For a more in-depth look at my philosophical perspective and the arguments for and against Christianity (which are informed by philosophical enquiry), I invite you to check out my essay entitled An Almighty Predicament which is available here.
+I have also written various other books which are presented and introduced on the books page.
+Thank you for reading.